Update the trustee of your Family Trust

 Do you update a trustee of a Family Trust via a “Deed” or a “Minute”?

-Sometimes a Family Trust Deed is amended via a Minute.
+Sometimes, a Family Trust Deed is amended via a Minute.
 That does not work.

 Also, updating a trustee of a Family Trust via a Minute does not work.

-This shows how important it is to have a legally prepared Deed to update a trustee of a Family Trust.
+Advanced Holdings Pty Limited as trustee for The Demian Trust v FCT [2020] FCA 1479 shows how important it is to have a legally prepared Deed to update a trustee of a Family Trust.

 The failed ‘Deed of Retirement and Appointment of Trustee’ minute refers to a previous minute.